Note If you’re having problems downloading a console software update, see Xbox 360 system update error codes.

-If downloads continue to stop or fail, try improving the speed of your Xbox LIVE connection.
+If downloads continue to stop or fail, try improving the speed of your Xbox Live connection.

-Solution 1: Maximise your network bandwidth
+Solution 1: Maximize your network bandwidth

-When you download content from Xbox LIVE, make sure that other computers in your home are not downloading or transferring files.
+When you download content from Xbox Live, make sure that other computers in your home are not downloading or transferring files.
 When someone in your house browses the Internet, they use network bandwidth that could be going to your console.

 Note Bandwidth is the amount of information transferred over your Internet connection.

 Streaming video requires optimal Internet connection speed.
-Learn what you can do to improve Xbox LIVE speed.
+Learn what you can do to improve Xbox Live speed.

 Solution 2: Try standard-definition video instead of high-definition video

 Streaming high-definition video requires greater Internet speeds than standard-definition video.
 If a standard-definition version of the movie is available, try streaming that instead.

 If you’re having problems downloading videos, try these additional solutions below.

 Instead of streaming the content, try downloading the complete video before you try to play it.